What are the Penalties for Copyright Infringement?

 Copyright refers to the exclusive authority a person or group holds over a specific creation or work, for example, when a piece of art is made by an artist, only the person who owns the copyright to that art is entitled to sell it or to make copies and sell them instead.
 These rights can be transferred to other parties, but regardless of who owns the copyright, the work cannot be replicated and used for commercial gain without the express permission of the copyright holder.

-In South Africa, most works are automatically copyrighted to the creator upon their creation with the exception of film and video which must be registered for copyrighting.
+In South Africa, most works are automatically copyrighted to the creator upon their creation with the exception of film and video which must be registered for copyright.
 If copyright infringement takes place, it is suggested that the copyright holder contact the accused party and inform them of the situation as most cases can be resolved through negotiation.
-If, however, the accused party continues in their actions, the copyright holder may begin legal proceedings to halt the action, receive payment for damages and/or income lost, and to prevent further instances of infringement.
+If, however, the accused party continues in their actions, the copyright holder may begin legal proceedings to halt the action, receive payment for damages and/or income lost, and prevent further instances of infringement.

-Copyright infringement can result in fines of up to R5 000 per infringement alongside a prison sentence of up to 3 years, if it is the first such infringement made by the guilty party.
-If the infringement is committed again by the same party, the fines can increase in severity to up to R10 000 per infringement and those found guilty may face up to a 5 years imprisonment.
+Copyright infringement can result in fines of up to R5 000 per infringement alongside a prison sentence of up to 3 years if it is the first such infringement made by the guilty party.
+If the infringement is committed again by the same party, the fines can increase in severity to up to R10 000 per infringement and those found guilty may face up to 5 years imprisonment.

 Sometimes, copyrighted works can be used without an infringement taking place, for example, if the material is used with the purpose of reporting the news or if it is copied for personal use, it is generally considered that infringement has not taken place.
 Lastly, there is no international copyright that protects works across borders, however, most countries have various laws which will safeguard the exclusive rights of the creator or copyright holder.